jemai-sameh/Project-Services-Web-SOAP-REST/README.md

 <h1 text-align="center">Project Services Web : SOAP & REST</h1>

 # GOALS
-The objective is to build a service web using REST to consume two external web services: one REST and one SOAP.
+The objective is to develop a web service using REST architecture that consumes data from two external web services: one REST and one SOAP

 # DESCRIPTION
 SOAP is an interface allowing a device to use a server service.
 Search engines, online shops and many other services on the Internet operate via such Web services.
 SOAP is one of the protocols that allow communication.